0xadityaa/Micro-Commerce/README.md

 - Asynchronous communication between services using Kafka
 - Separate databases for each microservice
 - Frontend shopping cart functionality
+- Auth and Authorization for Role based access to various services.

 ## Database Schemas